defunkt/coffee-mode/README.md

 ### Indenters

-`class`, `for`, `if`, and possibly other keywords cause the next line to be indented automatically, however.
+`class`, `for`, `if`, and possibly other keywords cause the next line to be indented a level deeper automatically.

 For example, given this code and cursor position::